selenaqian/selenaqian.github.io/README.md

 Created for The Chronicle, Duke's student newspaper.
 Interactive data visualizations based on data from survey of first-year students in the class of 2023.
 Also published on The Chronicle's site [here](https://www.dukechronicle.com/article/2019/11/duke-first-year-class-of-2023-survey-results).
 Built using the Google Charts API.

 ## [Projects from Web Development & Society class (Fall 2017)](https://github.com/selenaqian/selenaqian.github.io)
-Half-credit house course taught my fellow undergraduate students.
+Half-credit house course taught by fellow undergraduate students.
 Foundational concepts in HTML, CSS, javaScript, and jQuery.
 Inspired me to continue coding and building, solving problems and creating.